 MYTH: Down syndrome is a rare disorder.

-TRUTH: Down syndrome is the most commonly occurring genetic condition.
-One in every 691 babies in the United States is born with Down syndrome, or approximately 6,000 births per year.
-Today, there are more than 400,000 people with Down syndrome living in the United States.
+TRUTH: Down syndrome is the most commonly occurring chromosomal condition.
+Approximately one in every 700 babies in the United States is born with Down syndrome, or around 6,000 births per year.

 MYTH: Down syndrome is hereditary and runs in families.

 TRUTH: Translocation, a type of Down syndrome that accounts for 3 to 4% of all cases, is the only type of Down syndrome known to have a hereditary component.
 Of those, one third (or 1% of all cases of Down syndrome) are hereditary.

 MYTH: Most children with Down syndrome are born to older parents.

 TRUTH: Most children with Down syndrome are born to women younger than 35 years old simply because younger women have more children.
 However, the likelihood of having a child with Down syndrome increases with the age of the mother, especially after age 35.

 MYTH: Parents will not find community support in bringing up their child with Down syndrome.